johnbintz/plugin-wonderful/readme.txt

 Copy the plugin-wonderful folder to your wp-content/plugins folder and activate it from Plugins -> Installed.
 Activating the plugin creates a new database table, `{prefix}_pw_adboxes`, that you can safely remove if you are no longer using the plugin.

 Note that if you're upgrading from a pre-0.5 version, you'll have to deactivate and reactivate the plugin.
-If you're using the Widgets feature of the plugin, you'll have to rea-dd your widgets to your sidebars again.
+If you're using the Widgets feature of the plugin, you'll have to re-add your widgets to your sidebars again.

 == Frequently Asked Questions ==